onsightit/web-wallet/README.md

 The MASTER_ACOUNT always sees the Web Wallet as 'local' and has views into the wallet as if you were running a Qt wallet (i.e. the full wallet balance).

 To setup individual accounts, use the Web Wallet's Signup page, or login with a social media account.

-## Support:

-If you would like support for setup, enhancements, bug fixes, or anything else, please send your requests to: onsightit@gmail.com.
-If you would like to send a donation in BTC, my address is: 1KhcfCr6SBhzNQ7x1DeMk27StfZYZE3kDR

-Enjoy!